 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.
 Using too much of this medicine can cause life-threatening side effects.

 Advair Diskus is not a rescue medicine for asthma or bronchospasm attacks.
 Use only fast-acting inhalation medicine for an attack.
 Seek medical attention if your breathing problems get worse quickly, or if you think your asthma medications are not working as well.

 Advair Diskus is a powder form of fluticasone and salmeterol that comes with a special inhaler device pre-loaded with blister packs containing measured doses of the medicine.
 Advair HFA and AirDuo Respiclick each come in a canister that is used with an actuator inhaler device.

 Use the medicine at the same time each day.
 Use only the inhaler device provided with your medication.

 Shake the Advair HFA inhaler for at least 5 seconds before each spray.

-Store fluticasone and salmeterol at room temperature away from moisture, heat, and direct light.
-Keep the Advair HFA canister away from high heat, such as open flame or in a car on a hot day.
-The canister may explode if it gets too hot.
+Store your medicine at room temperature, away from moisture, heat, and sunlight.
+Avoid high heat, such as open flame or in a car on a hot day.
+Carefully follow all storage and disposal directions provided with your medicine.